nashidh098/guest-house-booker/replit.md

-# W Collection Guest House - Room Booking System
+# MOONLIGHT INN - Room Booking System

 ## Overview
-A complete guest house room booking web application for W Collection in Maldives.
+A complete guest house room booking web application for MOONLIGHT INN in Maldives.
 The system allows customers to book rooms, upload payment slips, and receive invoices.
 Administrators can view and manage all bookings.

 ## Tech Stack
 - **Frontend**: React with TypeScript, Vite, TailwindCSS, Shadcn/UI components